hirosystems/stacks.js/src/auth/README.md

 ## Key pairs

-Blockstack authentication makes extensive use of public key cryptography.
+Blockstack Authentication makes extensive use of public key cryptography.
 As mentioned above, we use ECDSA with the secp256k1 curve.
 What follows is a description of the various public-private key pairs used in the authentication process including how they're generated, where they're used and to whom the private key is disclosed.

 ### Transit private key